 News & Events

-The next parish council meeting will be held on Tuesday 24th October 2017 at 7pm in Newtown Village hall.
+The next parish council meeting is on 7th July 2022 at 7pm at Newtown Village Hall.
 Members of the public are invited and welcome to attend.
 The agenda will be published here three days before the meeting.

 A copy of the Common Management Committee update (March 22) can be found here.

 Newtown Parish Council has a Facebook page!
 Like our page to keep up to date with our latest news and events!